THE AMAR U.S. TEAM IN WASHINGTON DC HELP COORDINATE, RAISE FUNDS, PUBLICIZE, AND SUPPORT OUR OVERSEAS OPERATIONS.

 Robert holds a Bachelor of Arts in Political Science with a concentration in Middle Eastern Affairs from Northeastern University.

-Sarah Friend, Programs Associate
+Sarah Friend, Programs Officer

 Sarah Friend joined AMAR U.S. as a Programs Associate in October 2016.
 Prior to working with AMAR, Sarah served as a Youth Development Peace Corps Volunteer in Morocco.
 During her time in Peace Corps, Sarah facilitated several after-school English clubs, taught aerobics at a local women’s association, and organized several youth programs, including an overnight girls’ empowerment camp and a 5k race to promote healthy living.